A second whistleblower has revealed Chuck Jenkins, the Frederick County Sheriff, has a management problem.

 She participated in a prank video with the Dobre Brothers while in her police uniform.

-Shortly after the video incident, Ensor was placed on medical leave to recover from surgery and was later served notice of investigation by a Frederick County Sheriff Lieutenant.
+Shortly after the video incident, Ensor was placed on medical leave to recover from surgery and was later notified of the investigation by a Frederick County Sheriff Lieutenant.

 Sheriff Chuck Jenkins directed Ensor’s supervisors to initiate an administrative punishment against her over the Dobre Brothers video incident.